 NVIDIA DRIVE™ OS

 Although NVIDIA doesn’t lead the automotive operating systems race, we can’t underestimate the role of chip manufacturers whose GPUs are the core processing engines in many autonomous vehicles.
 In 2016, NVIDIA introduced DriveWorks Alpha 1, a self-driving car operating system.
 Even though it didn’t make a big splash in the automotive world, new developments in the framework of this scalable AI platform for autonomous driving appear almost every month.
-NVIDIA DRIVE is more than just an automotive operating system: it’s a huge platform with products and services that will definitely please OEMs and Tier 1 providers.
+NVIDIA DRIVE is more than just an automotive OS: it’s a huge platform with products and services that will definitely please OEMs and Tier 1 providers.

 Automotive brands that use it: DriveWorks is used by 370 of the world’s automakers, Tier 1 suppliers, developers, and researchers including Tesla, VW, Mercedes-Benz, Audi, Veoneer, and Bosch.
 You can read more about NVIDIA initiatives for connected and autonomous cars here.